Ampun Bang Jago

-"Ampun Bang Jago" (lit.
-'Beg You Mercy, Champ') is an electronic dance music (EDM) single by Indonesians Jonathan Dorongpangalo and Everly Salikara, known by their stage names as Tian Storm and Everslkr, respectively.
+"Ampun Bang Jago" is an electronic dance music (EDM) single by Indonesian musicians Jonathan Dorongpangalo and Everly Salikara, known by their stage names as Tian Storm and Everslkr, respectively.
 It was not initially created as an EDM track, but the rising trend in Indonesia caused them to convert the song into one.
 The song became viral, becoming a frequently used song on TikTok, and received international popularity.
 The unprecedented legacy prompted the duo to create a remix, "Ampun Bang Jago 2".

 Background and lyrics

 Jonathan Dorongpangalo and Everly Salikara, known by their stage names as Tian Storm and Everslkr, respectively, are musicians from Bitung, a city in North Sulawesi.
-Dorongpangalo conceived the idea for "Ampun Bang Jago" as a political satire song that pokes fun at the Indonesian authorities, concerning the power struggle between the people and them, "because my life motto is concede to win."
+Dorongpangalo conceived the idea for "Ampun Bang Jago" as political satire that pokes fun at the Indonesian authorities, concerning the power struggle between the people and them, "because my life motto is concede to win."
 The song is made under the name of musical collective Bassgilano, with whom the duo joined in 2016.

 The first draft of "Ampun Bang Jago" was not EDM, but a set of sentences as a way for Dorongpangalo and Salikara to vent their feelings on people underestimating them.
 After being belittled by fellow musicians due to fierce rivalry, they converted the draft into EDM, a genre that aligns with Indonesia's rising musical trend.

+Music video

+The music video for "Ampun Bang Jago," uploaded on YouTube on 12 September 2020, is set in an abandoned field and a bus terminal.
+Endrico Geraldo serves as the director, cinematographer, and editor, while Piaw is the choreographer.
+Equipment was borrowed from TSstudio.
+In addition to the duo, the video features Piaw, Egha, Gita, Nando Kohler, Marsel Kasengke, Doddi Metuak, and Silvester Masihor.
+Additional credits go to Christian Sarante, Josia Walone, and Andhika Makawekes.
+The plot centers around several troubled individuals who are fighting and chasing each other, intercut with a montage of three girls dancing.
+Soon, one of the men is threatened with being shot.
+His team attempts to block their adversary from attacking him but fails, resulting in the man being shot.